rusttick/SplitHoverEsc/README.md

 * and that's when rust for embedded development was mentioned
 * so you made this github repo to start evaluating rust for hoverboard firmware
 * pitter patter!

+* the rust Peripheral Access Crate (PAC)
+** has the addresses for all the peripherals of an MCU ** Common Microcontroller Software Interface Standard - System View Description (CMSIS-SVD)
+* rust Hardware Abstraction Layer (HAL)
+* Board Support Package??
+** thin layer on HAL, but knows more about some specific boards

+* svd2rust ?????? need to make a PAC for mm32spin*
+* make a board support package for each board that doesn't already have one???